Year 6

 PE Days

-Each class will have indoor and outdoor PE on separate days.
-Please see below for which day your child's class will have these sessions:
+Each class will have a weekly indoor and outdoor PE lesson.
+Please see below for which day your child's class will have these lessons:

 Galileo Class: Indoor PE Monday pm and Outdoor PE Friday pm

-Winston Class: Indoor PE Monday pm and Outdoor PE Friday pm
+Winston Class: Outdoor PE Monday pm and Indoor PE Friday pm

-Children are expected to come in to school dressed in their PE kit on their class PE day.
-Please make sure children have the correct, named kit for lessons, especially a warm navy tracksuit and trainers for the colder weather.
+Children are expected to come into school dressed in full, correct PE kit on their class PE day.
+Please make sure children have the correct, named kit for lessons, especially a plain, warm, navy tracksuit and trainers for the colder weather.

 For indoor PE, children will need to have bare feet in the hall or bring in a pair of plimsolls.

-If children have their ears pierced, they will be expected to take out their earrings or cover them with medical tape for PE lessons.
+If children have their ears pierced, they will be expected to take out their earrings or cover them with medical tape for PE lessons, and please also make sure all long hair is tied up.

 General Reminders